-The approach being suggested on this item is to take a two-part approach.
-First to determine, as part of the odour control system design, if and what will be used for neutralization and secondly to require in the zoning provision that no transmission of odour control agents be permit beyond the property line of the subject facility.
+To address this the approach involves two steps.
+First to determine, as part of the odour control system design, if and what will be used for neutralization and second to require in the zoning provision that no transmission of odour control agents be permitted beyond the property line of the subject facility.
 This would apply to all control agents and would require that the products being used are approved for use by Health Canada or can demonstrate to the satisfaction of the Town that there will be no negative impact.